Language and literacy intervention for struggling learners

 • Member of Speech and Hearing BC

-Additional coursework and professional development experiences in structured literacy, dyslexia, and developmental language disorder.
+Additional coursework and professional development experiences in structured literacy, executive function, dyslexia, and developmental language disorder (DLD).

 Request a Consultation